Chef Nak

-Chef Nak (ចុងភៅណាក់; born Rotanak Ros (រស់ រតនៈ) on 24 May, 1985 in Phnom Penh, Cambodia) is a Cambodian celebrity chef, culinary author, and entrepreneur.
+Rotanak Ros (រស់ រតន; born on 24 May 1985 in Phnom Penh, Cambodia), known profesionally as Chef Nak (ចុងភៅណាក់), is a Cambodian celebrity chef, culinary author, and entrepreneur.

 Biography

-Rotanak began cooking at the age of five, with the aid of her elder sister and neighbors, to care for her siblings while both of her parents were in the hospital recovering after a traffic accident.
-Growing up, Rotanak and her elder sister continued to cook for their siblings as their parents worked long hours.
+Rotanak began cooking at the age of five, when she and her elder sister helped care for their siblings while their parents were hospitalized following a traffic accident.
+As her parents later returned to work, the sisters continued to prepare meals for the family.